pgg1610/blog_fastpages/_posts/2021-06-25-ML_resources.md

 Below is a non-exhaustive list of resources including blogs, courses, books, podcasts, and video lectures which I have found extremely useful in learning python, statstics, and machine-learning concepts.

-## Highly recommended machine-learning starting point:
+### Highly recommended machine-learning starting point:

+I am self taught machine learning practitioner.
 I strongly believe in the 80-20 rule, 80% of the output/results from 20% inputs.
+In that spirit, following are top five sources to get upto speed on applying ML and learning its basics.
 For practical purposes it is not always necessary dive super deep, rather its helpful to get a tldr version of the concept, assumptions, and start applying them right away.
-From that point of view, following is the rank order of how I have approached learning about machine learning and data science:

 1. [Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/).
 [Github](https://github.com/ageron/handson-ml)